+Mindfulness-based practices have been reported to improve sleep amount and quality and help with insomnia.
 The vast majority of the mindfulness training techniques, however, require a trained therapist.
-This results in costs that many clients can’t afford.
+This results in costs that many patients can’t afford.
 In addition, the participants must be available to attend multiple sessions at particular scheduled times that may or may not be compatible with their busy schedules and at locations that may not be convenient.
-As an alternative, mindfulness training over the internet have been developed.
+As an alternative, Apps for smartphones have been developed.
 These have tremendous advantages in decreasing costs, making training schedules much more flexible, and eliminating the need to go repeatedly to specific locations.
-In addition, research has indicated that mindfulness training online can be effective for improving the health and well-being of the participants.
+But the question arises as to the effectiveness of these Apps in improving sleep in patients with sleep disturbance.

-So, improve psychological health with a mindfulness app.
+So, improve sleep in people with sleep disturbance with a meditation app.

 CMCS – Center for Mindfulness and Contemplative Studies